yellowdal/Parallel-Implementation-of-Sub-quadratic-time-Approximate-Counting-of-0-1-Knapsack-Problem/README.md

+Parallel Implementation of Sub-quadratic time Approximate Counting of 0-1 Knapsack Problem

 The 0-1 Knapsack problem serves as a widely studied example of NP-hard problems, arising in optimality, scheduling, and resource allocation.
 While traditional algorithms involving dynamic programming